Yoskie066/File-Tracker/README.md

 ### 3. File Management
 Provides visibility and control over all files uploaded by faculty members.

+### 4. Archive
+Collects and stores completed files automatically synchronized from File Management, with statuses matching the original records.

 ### 4. Admin Notice
 Establishes, updates, and issues reminders for pending academic requirements and upcoming deadlines.